Oxygen Deficiency Monitor with Remote Sensor

 Oxygen deficiency monitor with remote sensor is engineered for facilities that utilize inert gases such as nitrogen, helium, and argon, where the risk of oxygen displacement can pose serious safety threats.
 The remote sensor extends monitoring capability up to 30 feet from the main unit, making it ideal for cryogenic freezers, storage tanks, and confined spaces where personnel may be exposed to invisible asphyxiation hazards.
 Whether in low-traffic zones or hard-to-access mechanical rooms, this oxygen deficiency monitor with remote sensor delivers uninterrupted protection and peace of mind.

-The monitor features a non-depleting zirconium oxide sensor that operates for over a decade without the need for replacement or calibration, even in environments as cold as -40°C. Trusted across industries such as pharmaceutical manufacturing, semiconductor fabrication, food and beverage processing, chemical storage, aerospace, and additive manufacturing, the oxygen deficiency monitor with remote sensor ensures continuous monitoring with minimal maintenance.
+The monitor features a non-depleting zirconium oxide sensor that operates for over a decade without replacement or scheduled maintenance, even in environments as cold as -40°C. Trusted across industries such as pharmaceutical manufacturing, semiconductor fabrication, food and beverage processing, chemical storage, aerospace, and additive manufacturing, the oxygen deficiency monitor with remote sensor ensures continuous monitoring with minimal maintenance.
 In environments where inert gases are used in enclosed areas, PureAire’s monitor provides essential, around-the-clock safety.

 Two-Year Extended Warranty Available for this product in the US, Canada, and Mexico